nialov/geotransform/README.md

 ## Features

-* Command line utility for quick transformations between geodata/spatial filetypes.
+* Command line utility for easy transformations between geodata/spatial filetypes.
 * Python functions with documentation for direct usage.
   * This is my own main use case: A package with all basic geopandas file loads